rafalp/Misago/dev-docs/plugins/hooks/action-hook.md

 ## The example function

-Because action hooks execute extra functions at a given point during code execution, we'll need one such point for this guide.
 Let's imagine a function that takes a `request` object and returns a `dict` with forum stats:

 ```python
 from django.http import HttpRequest